Hi there...I just bought a model 60, with an 02 beginning serial number, which I believe makes it a '98.

 The planned use is just an inexpensive plinker, and project gun.

 I actually was going to buy a Ruger 10/22 until I read that the Marlin was more accurate.
-That and the fact that the 10/22 name came from the ability to kill 22 people with 10 shots, (Actual twitter post from an anti gun nutcase) and I won't have such a killing machine in my home!
+That and the fact that the 10/22 name came from the ability to kill 22 people with 10 shots, (Actual twitter post from an anti gun nutcase) and I won't have such a killing machine in my home!:rolleyes:

 Congratulations.
 I have a '98 model 60SB.
 To comment on your questions.